netresearch/klonfisch/README.rst

 Clicking on repository links does not work
 ==========================================
-Klonfisch simulates only one git repository, mainly to reduce the number of requests from Jira.
+Klonfisch simulates only one git repository, mainly to reduce the number of requests from JIRA.
-(helpful if you have 700+ repositories, and 200+ repositories for a single Jira project)
+(helpful if you have 700+ repositories, and 200+ repositories for a single JIRA project)
 This leads to the issue that only the repository "test" is shown for the commits, even though they are from a different repository.